 Council may provide for other matters in its procedures deemed necessary or desirable, including the conduct of meetings of council committees.
-A sample council member's code of conduct is provided in Appendix H. The purpose of such a code is to establish the standards and values that council members are expected to uphold in carrying out their duties under the act and to provide clear guidelines on acceptable behaviour in dealing with each other, employees and citizens.
+A sample council member's code of conduct is provided in Appendix H, Sample Council Member's Code of Conduct.
+The purpose of such a code is to establish the standards and values that council members are expected to uphold in carrying out their duties under the act and to provide clear guidelines on acceptable behaviour in dealing with each other, employees and citizens.
 These are in addition to other rules already in place for council members, for example conflict of interest.